 Philosophy is a program within the Political Science, History and Philosophy Department.

-The distinctive backgrounds and expertise of Gordon’s philosophy faculty will provide you with wide-ranging exposure to the major movements in the history of philosophy.
+The distinctive backgrounds and expertise of Gordon’s Political Science, History and Philosophy Department faculty will provide you with wide-ranging exposure to the major movements in the history of philosophy.
 You’ll study figures like Socrates, St. Augustine and Kierkegaard, and issues like the problem of suffering and what it means to live a good life.
 You will also engage with a community of Christian scholars who will introduce you to a life-long dialogue on crucial contemporary questions.